silverstripe/silverstripe-omnipay/README.md

  * Gateway configuration via yaml config
  * Payment / transaction model handling
+ * Detailed logging

 ### Gateway Features

 Different gateways have different features.
 This means you may get a different level of functionality, depending on the gateway you choose.

  * Delayed capturing.
 This means you can submit payment details for approval in one step of your application, and actually capture the money at a later point.
  * Enter credit card details on site.
 Some gateways allow entering credit card details to a form on your website, and other require users to visit another website to enter those details.
+This is also known as "on site" vs "off site" credit card processing.
+It is sometimes possible to emulate on site processing using an iframe containing the off-site payment page.

 To see what features are supported, visit: `your-site-url/dev/payment`.